ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * the workflow communication and workflow orchestration requirements between BPI Subjects, and
 * the highly asynchronous nature of BPI transactions originating from such workflows.

-This leads to the following core capability requirements:
+This leads to the following core capability requirements within a BPI:

 #### **[R98]**
 BPI communication protocols MUST be message-based.